jvsteiner/flask-in-a-can/README.md

 To create an initial user, populate the config/email.py with working smtp details, then signup. use the admin interface at localhost:5000/admin to add an admin role, and grant it to your user.
 You can then swap out the is_accessible definitions in the admin views to prevent non-admin users from acessing the admin interface.

+Uses sqlite out of the can, but you can easily substitute your db backend of choice.